beltoforion/muparser/README.rst

 Version 2.3 will extend existing enumerators.
 New Error codes have been added.
 In the muparser base class protected functions for implementing basic mathematical operations such as sin,cos, sqrt,tan,... have been removed.

 The binary interface should be compatible with versions 2.2.6 unless the parser is used in a very weird way.
-I checked the compliance against the sample application compiled for 2.2.6 by exchanging the livrary with the new version 2.3.
+I checked the compliance against the sample application compiled for 2.2.6 by exchanging the library with the new version 2.3.
 I did not see any problems.
 You can find a complete ABI compliance report here:

 https://www.beltoforion.de/en/muparser/compat_reports/2.2.6_to_2.3.0/compat_report.html